WouterBau/WouterBau.github.io/_posts/2024-04-09-update-old-self-installed-oh-my-posh.md

 ---
 layout: post
-title:  "Update an old self-installed Oh My Posh version to a version fro; the Windows store and get it working"
+title:  "Update an old self-installed Oh My Posh version to a version from the Windows store and get it working"
 date:   2024-04-09
 description: I had a way old self installed version from Oh My Posh, and I wanted to update it to the Windows Store version.
 Here's how I did it.
 tags: